tannerbroberts/tannerbroberts.github.io/README.md

         Item RealTime view
         Accountability view
         ItemFilter: filterName filterProperties
-            ItemFilter can filter based on length, variable condition, and name BaseCalendarView
+            ItemFilter in a form at the top of the Shelf component ItemFilter for every drawer showing the active filters ItemFilter can filter based on length, variable condition, and name BaseCalendarView
         ViewItem